LeandroPereira2603/Javascript/Pratica/testes-desenvolvimentos/circuferência-de-um-circulo.md

 ## Circuferência de um circulo

-circuference of a circle

-calcule the values of cirference a circle the value of pi is π 3.14159 , input in variable R

-<p> π = 3.14159. </p>

 <p> Com a medida do raio , encontramos o diametro , calculando o raio elevado por 2 , assim multiplicando por pi π , encontramos a area total da circufêrencia do circulo   </p>